“Fathom the unreal and the dreamlike as well as the deepness of the unconsciousness”

 Tell us a little about your artistic background, and your first influences to be creative?

 I grew up in an artistic family, my father is a master wood sculptor and my mother was a painter, so the influences started very early.
 I went to an artist / sculptor college when I was 17 years old and after that, I started an apprenticeship in my father’s atelier and worked there for a couple of years, but I never wanted to become an artist.
-When I was a teenager I wanted to be an archaeologist, then I wanted to be in the army, then I wanted to be a police officer and nothing worked.
+When I was a teenager I wanted to be an archaeologist, then I wanted to be in the army, then I wanted to be a police officer and nothing worked, I had thought up many career options that I could have actually pursued.
 Being an artist is not a choice, you have to do it, it’s kind of a sickness that you have inside.
 This is what I think.

 This kind of work demands some manipulation of nature.
 How much planning or preliminary thought goes into each sculpture?
 Is there a sketching element for the idea or do you let the “wood” speak to you?